 Certain information ©2021 MSCI ESG Research LLC.
 Reproduced by permission.
+Border to Coast Pensions Partnership Limited

-and whose registered office is at 5th Floor Toronto Square, Toronto Street, Leeds, LS1 2HJ

-Border to Coast Pensions Partnership Ltd is authorised and regulated by the Financial Conduct Authority (FRN 800511)
+A Company limited by shares and registered in England and Wales with Registration Number 10795539 and whose registered office is at 5th Floor Toronto Square, Toronto Street, Leeds, LS1 2HJ Border to Coast Pensions Partnership Ltd is authorised and regulated by the Financial Conduct Authority (FRN 800511)